mehrdadhz-77/ADM-Homeworks/README.md

 # ADM-Homeworks
-This repository contains the documents regarding solving the Python assignments on HackerRank website.
+This repository contains the documents regarding solving the Python exercises on HackerRank website.
 ## scripts.ipynb
-You can find all the codes that have been used for each of the assignments.
+You can find all the codes that have been used for each of the exercises.
 ## stamps
-You can find a .pdf file that contains all the submissions that I had to solve the problems.
+You can find a .pdf file that contains all the submissions that I had to solve the exercises.